C-UAS Factbook

 In the middle are companies that have survived their startup growing pains, have industry expertise in a relevant area, and can offer the agility of a dynamic team.
 At this stage, these companies should have evolved from a single-product company and have proven ability to scale production to meet the demand of larger customers.
 They typically have a funding base and or source of revenue that provides stability for their on-going development and support for their customers.

-Counter-UAS is not a one-size-fits-all solution, therefore, its beneficial to seek a company that is committed to continued development and has demonstrated success with rapid product development to address evolving commercial technologies.
+Counter-UAS is not a one-size-fits-all solution, so it’s beneficial to seek a company that is committed to continued development and has demonstrated success with rapid product development to address evolving commercial technologies.
 Capable companies in this space should offer that desired balance of counterdrone focus and agility, which are both needed to field superior solutions.

 Growth looks different for every company, therefore, established small businesses present various levels of product maturity, quality control, customer support, and most importantly, in-house counterdrone development expertise.
 Things to consider when evaluating counter-UAS providers are; their engineering team and capability, more than a single product or solution, and vision and evidence of future product development.
 The company’s ability to scale production, support deployed solutions, and meet customers’ unique requirements are also imperative for a successful solution and the success of your counterdrone operations.